pulumi/registry/themes/default/content/registry/packages/aws-miniflux/_index.md

 ---
-title: AWS Miniflux
+title: Miniflux
 meta_desc: Easily create a Miniflux installation on AWS using Pulumi.
 layout: overview
 ---

-Easily create an installation of Miniflux, the excellent open-source RSS server, using Pulumi.
+Easily create an installation of Miniflux, the open-source RSS server, on AWS with Pulumi.

 ## Example